mnieber/skandha/README.md

 ## Rationale

 The goal of SkandhaJS is to provide data containers that have reusable behaviors, such as selection, highlighting, filtering, drag-and-drop, etc. The only requirement for using these containers is that every item in the container has a unique id.
 SkandhaJS allows you to combine behaviors that have interactions.

-For example, when selecting an item you may want the item also to be highlighted.
-As we will see, these interactions are implemented in callback functions.
+As a brief illustration, consider the example of selecting a todo in a list of todos.
+We'll assume the application has a state that stores a list of todos, associated selection data (`todoSelection`) and associated highlight data (`todoHighlight`):

+1. When the user clicks on a todo in a todo-list, the list component calls `todoSelection.selectItem(todo.id, shift, ctrl)`.
+2. The `aspiration` library intercepts the call in order to prepare a so-called `callbackMap`.
+To do its work of updating the selection data, the `todoSelection.selectItem` can use any of the callbacks in this map.
+3. When a callback is executed, then the callback function can look up and change related data.
+For example, the `select` callback can change `todoHighlight` so that the selected todo is also highlighted.

 ## Links